English Problem Tournament, 1854?

 The date of the report in Illustrated London News suggests that the judges had presented their awards by 1854-08-20 at the latest.

 A point of unclarity concerns Angas problem 7.
-Number 1–6, published in the January issue, 1855, are explicitly identified as “some of those for which that gentleman obtained the second prize in the competition for the Tournament Problems.”
-Problem 7, published in the following issue, is not identified as a tournament problem.
+Problems 1–6, published in the January issue, 1855, are explicitly identified as “some of those for which that gentleman obtained the second prize in the competition for the Tournament Problems.”
+Problem 7, published in the following issue, is not identified as a tournament problem at all.
 However, as it is among the problems printed in Illustrated London News, and there even identified as a prize-winning problem, it should almost certainly be included as a tourney problem.

 It is also unclear what problems were considered to be the three best of each set.
 Illustrated London News only identifies one by each contributor, while Chess Player’s Chronicle indicates that all published problems (eight by Grimshaw and six/seven by Angas) were prize-winning problems.